Between the deterministic and non-deterministic query complexity: Connected graphs

 For the upper bound, we apply induction on $k$, the base step $k=0$ is described before the theorem is stated.
 Note that if $k\ge n-2$, the upper bound is larger than $\binom{n}{2}$, thus the statement is trivial.
 Hence from now on we assume $k\le n-3$.

 Let us describe the Questioner's strategy.
-First, he asks the edges of a spanning forest.
-Whenever the current graph does not have a spanning forest of edges already asked, he picks the smallest number of edges that would form a spanning forest with some of the edges we know are in the graph.
-Whenever the current graph has such an edge, he picks the smallest cut and asks its edges.
+First, he asks the edges of a spanning forest consisting of spanning trees in each component.
+Whenever the current graph does not have such a spanning forest of edges already asked, he picks the smallest number of edges that would form a spanning forest with some of the edges we know are in the graph.
+Whenever the current graph has such a spanning forest, he picks the smallest cut and asks its edges.

 \begin{claim} After finding a spanning forest (of the graph $G'$ that is the input graph at that point), if there are $i$ changes left, at most $t(n,i+2)$ queries are needed.

 \end{claim}

 \begin{proof}[Proof of Claim] Observe first that each of the connected components of $G'$ contains a spanning tree.
 If there are at most $i+2$ connected components of $G'$, then (as it is pointless to ask edges with both endpoints in the same component) the number of queries we need to ask cannot be more than the number of edges in the complement graph of $G'$, which is at most $t(n,i+2)$.